- Vision and Values

 For other students, a semi-formal and collaborative curriculum can be highly motivating.
 These pupils are generally working in Bands 3-6.

 Where one of our students has a particular talent or ability we may look wider than our own school in order to support their needs.
+We are currently working closely with a mainstream secondary school with this in mind.

 All learning styles are usually present for all students but arranging classes where one approach is the dominant one has been shown in our school to greatly support the progress of many.
 However, we have some students who thrive best with a complete mixture of these approaches and so sometimes we will group some classes on this basis.